saltstack/salt/doc/topics/releases/fluorine.rst

                  markupsafe: /opt/markupsafe
                  backports_abc: /opt/backports_abc.py

-It is also possible to add several alternative versions of Salt.
-One of the way is to generate a Minimal tarball using runners and include it.
-However, this is possible only when there is a running alternative Salt version, installed on the Master machine.
+It is also possible to use several alternative versions of Salt.
+You can for instance generate a minimal tarball using runners and include that.
+But this is only possible, when such specific Salt version is also available on the Master machine, although does not need to be directly installed together with the older Python interpreter.